-- Athletics Complex houses the Lumsden Gymnasium as well as the College’s intercollegiate athletic office and athletic training room.
+- Athletics Complex houses the Lumsden Gymnasium as well as the college’s intercollegiate athletic offices and athletic training room.

-- Business Building includes faculty offices, classrooms, computer lab and student lounge as well as the Office of Information Technology.
+- Business Building includes faculty offices, classrooms, a computer lab, and a student lounge, as well as the Office of Information Technology.

 - Campus Apartments, housing approximately 384 students, is a complex of seven two-story apartment-style buildings, typically providing housing for upperclassmen students.
 Each apartment has four bedrooms, two bathrooms, living room and kitchen.
-Lounges and laundry facilities are available on each floor.
+Laundry facilities are available on each floor.

-- Charles J. Wick Campus Center houses student life offices including Campus Safety, CHIP Center (Counseling, Health, Insurance, Prevention), Conference Services, and the 24/7 Information Desk, and the Executive Boardroom, a dedicated esports center, lounges, the main dining room seating 650, the Wildcat Den (multi-media dining location), and a social room/auditorium seating 500.
+- Charles J. Wick Campus Center houses student life offices including Campus Safety, CHIP Center (Counseling, Health, Insurance, Prevention), Conference Services, Diversity and Multicultural Affairs, the 24/7 Information Desk, and the Executive Boardroom, a dedicated esports center, lounges, the main dining room seating 650, the Wildcat Den (multi-media dining location), and a social room/auditorium seating 500.

-- Patricia E. Curtis Hall houses Physician Assistant, Psychology, and Social Work faculty offices.
+- Patricia E. Curtis Hall houses Physician Assistant, Psychological Sciences, and Social Work faculty offices.

 - Duns Scotus Hall houses administrative and faculty offices, classrooms, science laboratories, art studios, lounges, the bookstore, print shop, mail room, the Nancy Haberman Gacioch Center for Veterans, and the Student-Athlete Academic Center.

-- Haberman Gacioch Center for Visual & Performing Arts features the Tower Gallery, graphic design production area, computer labs, faculty offices, the Sr. Jeanne File Resource room, the Animation Center and studios for illustration, figure drawing and painting.
+- Haberman Gacioch Center for Visual & Performing Arts features the Tower Gallery, graphic design production area, computer labs, faculty offices, the Sister Jeanne File Resource Room, the Animation Center, and studios for illustration, figure drawing, and painting.
 The building was designed with green technology and uses geothermal heating to contain energy costs.

-- Honors House, located in a newly renovated home near the College’s Getzville Road entrance, serves as a study and communal space specifically for Honors Program students.
+- Honors House, located in a home near the college’s Getzville Road entrance, serves as a study and communal space specifically for Honors Program students.

 - Research and Information Commons (RIC) was built with innovative green technology and is LEED Gold-certified.
-The RIC houses a comprehensive library, Student Success Center, Smart Squad, the Professional Educator Resource Center, RIC’s Daily Grind Cafe, small-group study rooms, a seminar and screening room with surround sound and 3D projection capabilities, and many state-of-the-art amenities to enhance the study experience.
+The RIC houses a comprehensive library, Academic Support Services, Disability Services, Graduate Studies Technology Center, the Professional Educator Resource Center, Smart Squad, 78 WEST cafe, small-group study rooms, a seminar and screening room with surround sound and 3D projection capabilities, and many state-of-the-art amenities to enhance the study experience.

 - Rosary Hall is the original College administrative and classroom building, which was restored and now houses the Executive Dining Room and the division of Enrollment Management & Admissions

 - Schenck Hall houses laboratory facilities, classrooms, and a 300-seat lecture hall.

-- The Thomas Reynolds Center for Special Education & After-School Programs includes a conference room, observation room, and four classrooms, one of which is equipped with a smart-board.
+- The Thomas Reynolds Center for Special Education & After-School Programs includes a conference room, observation room, and four state-of-the-art classrooms.

 |Daemen College Information||(716) 839-3600|